Best CPAP Mask Liners

 Quality MaterialsA well-made CPAP mask liner can last longer, so it’s worth balancing the quality of the materials against the mask liner’s cost.
 While a less expensive option may seem like a good deal, the yearly cost may be greater if you need to replace it more often.

-Cleaning and CareAll reusable CPAP mask liners should be cleaned routinely.
+Cleaning and CareAll reusable CPAP mask liners should be cleaned routinely or replaced as directed by the manufacturer.
 Daily cleaning is usually best, but weekly cleaning is acceptable.
 Some mask liners are machine-washable, while others must be washed by hand.

 Reusable vs. Disposable CPAP Mask Liners